allen-garvey/typescaler-react/README.md

 # Typescaler-react

 Create a custom type scale for you website or app, in the same vein as [https://type-scale.com/](https://type-scale.com/).
+Demo at [https://allen-garvey.github.io/typescaler-react](https://allen-garvey.github.io/typescaler-react).

 ## Create React App Overview